KiranRamesh-Aero/UnsteadyFlowSolvers.jl/tutorials/steadyAirfoil/README.md

 cleanWrite()
 ```

-The time variation plots from this simulation are shown below.
+The time variation plots (of pitch angle and force coefficients) from
+this simulation are shown below.

 Vortex map plots from this simulation are shown below.